 Serious traffic offenses.
 "Serious traffic offenses" include speeding 15 miles per hour or more over the limit, reckless driving, and any traffic violation involving a fatality.
 Two serious traffic offenses in three years will result in a 90-day CDL disqualification.
 A third violation within three years results in a 120-day disqualification.

-Out-of-Service Order.
-Some traffic offenses can result in an immediate bar from driving.
+Out-of-service orders.
+Some safety violations can result in an immediate bar from driving.
 For example, after being caught driving a CMV with any amount of alcohol in his or her system, the driver will be prohibited from driving a CMV for 24 hours.
-Violation of the “out-of-service order” will result in a 90-day license revocation.
-For three violations in ten years, the driver will face a one-to-five-year CDL revocation.
-Five or more violations in ten years will result in a three-to-five-year revocation.
+Violation of the "out-of-service order" will result in a 90-day to one-year license revocation.
+For two violations in ten years, the driver will face a one-to-five-year CDL revocation.
+Having three or more violations in ten years will result in a three-to-five-year revocation.
 These penalties are roughly doubled for hazardous material carriers.

 Railroad crossings.
 CDL drivers must abide by special requirements when approaching and crossing railroad tracks.
 Railroad-related violations will result in a revocation of 60 days for a first offense, 120 days for a second offense, and 365 days for a third offense within three years.

 Very serious offenses.
 There are certain offenses that can lead to a lifetime revocation of a CDL.
 CDL holders convicted of a DUI (driving under the influence), a DUI in a CMV, leaving the scene of an accident, or using a motor vehicle in the commission of a felony will receive a minimum one-year revocation.
 The minimum period is three years if the driver was transporting hazardous materials.
-A second conviction of any of these offenses within three years is a lifetime disqualification.
+A second conviction of any of these offenses results in a lifetime disqualification.
 A driver will also receive a lifetime disqualification for using a CMV to transport controlled substances.

 Implied consent.
 CMV operators are considered to have given consent to breathalyzer testing.
 An officer with probable cause to believe the CMV operator has consumed alcohol or drugs can request a chemical test.
 An unlawful refusal will result in an out-of-service order and a minimum two-year disqualification.